swerling/cosell/README.txt

   a reference.)

   Liberties where taken during the port.
-In particular, the Announcer class in the Smalltalk version is implemented here a ruby module which can be mixed into any ruby object.
-Also, in this implementation any object can serve as an announcement, so no Announcement class is implemented.
+In particular, the Announcer class in the Smalltalk version is implemented here as a ruby module which can be mixed into any object.
+Also, in this implementation any object (or class) can serve as an announcement, so no Announcement class is implemented.

   The announcements queue is original to this version (as far as I know).